 Scoliosis, an abnormal spinal curvature, is a back problem affecting approximately two percent of the American population.
 The symptoms vary widely, depending on the type of scoliosis and the degree of the spinal curve.
 The Spine Center provides individualized treatment for our Chicago area patients.
 In many cases, scoliosis can be managed without surgery.
 When surgical intervention is indicated, we use advanced, minimally invasive techniques.
+Request an appointment for consultation and more information on how we can help you.

 WHO IS AT RISK FOR SCOLIOSIS?